dhsorens/FinCert/README.md

 ### Contract Morphisms

-We introduce a theoretical tool called a *contract morhpism* in the [contract morphisms module](theories/ContractMorphisms.v).
+We also introduce a theoretical tool called a *contract morhpism* in the [contract morphisms module](theories/ContractMorphisms.v).
 This is a formal, structural relationship between smart contracts.
 In the `examples/` folder and accompanying [text of my PhD thesis](sorensen-phd-thesis.pdf) there are several examples of using contract morphisms to:
 1. Reuse proofs and properties of previous contract versions when verifying a new contract,
 1. Transport Hoare properties over a morphism,
 1. Specifying upgrades in terms of previous versions,
 1. Formally specifying backwards compatibility, and
 1. Formally define contract upgradeability via a decomposition into its upgradeability framework and version contracts.

-We also use contract morphisms to establish the notion of a *contract bisimulation* in ConCert in the [bisimulation module](theories/Bisimulation.v), which shows a strong structural equivalence between contracts in ConCert and can, in principle, be used for optimizations.

 See related paper:
 * Sorensen, D. Towards Formally Specifying and Verifying Smart Contract Upgrades in Coq.
 FMBC 2024.

-### Models of Contract Systems
+### Equivalences and Bisimulations

+We also use contract morphisms to establish the notion of a *contract bisimulation* in ConCert in the [bisimulation module](theories/Bisimulation.v), which shows a strong structural equivalence between contracts in ConCert and can, in principle, be used for optimizations.

-Finally, we model systems of contracts with bigraphs in the [contract system module](theories/Bisimulation.v).
+More experimentally, we model systems of contracts with bigraphs in the [contract system module](theories/Bisimulation.v).
 The aim of this is to be able to specify and formally reason about a system of contracts as if it were a single, monolithic contract.
 This could prevent incorrect specification of contract systems by separating the core, desired contract behavior from the specification of the contract system infrastructure (how contracts interact).

+See related paper:
+* Sorensen, D. Formally Specifying Contract Optimizations With Bisimulations in Coq.
+FMBC 2025.

 ## Accompanying Text